YuliaUshakova/For-Loop-example/README.md

 # For-Loop-example
-Color alteration for odd/even positions in unordered list
+Color alteration for odd/even positions in unordered list using For Loop in JS